AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 And that is to be expected, as these colors can have more color with high lightness values in the sRGB space when translated from CIE-L\* space than the others.

 The following example shows this effect: yellow, green and cyan are clearly more colorful than any other color at higher lightness!
 Blue, purple, magenta and red are much more subdued.
 The reverse is also valid: blue, purple, magenta and red are much more vibrant in darker tones.
-<br>Notice that dark orange with high color doesn't exist: it turns into brown!
+<br>Notice that dark orange with high chroma doesn't exist: it turns into brown!

 ![lch-lightness-examples-png]